Skip to Content

 – Maintenance and Care

 Good maintenance practices will help prolong the life of your chainsaw bar.
-Ensuring that the chain is properly tensioned and lubricated will minimize excessive heat and friction, which can lead to uneven wear, warping, or bending.
+Ensuring that the chain is tensioned correctly and lubricated will minimize excessive heat and friction, which can lead to uneven wear, warping, or bending.

 Checking and adjusting the bar alignment, cleaning the bar groove regularly, and regularly inspecting for signs of wear or damage can also extend the life of your chainsaw bar.